oaworks/website/README.md

 # oab_static: Open Access Button Website Content
-Static content of OAButton site like the homepage, blogs and the about page, and email tempaltes.
+Static content of OAButton site like the homepage, blogs and the about page, and the email tempaltes.

 ## How to edit our site